naivary/govm/README.md

 Because we don't want to waste your time, there are some pre-written **init-scripts** for [wsl](init/wsl.sh) and [ubuntu](init/linux.sh) which will install all requirements and make some adjustements needed for `govm` to work properply.
 If you decide to run one of the init scripts be sure to reboot your local machine and then start using govm.

-IMPORTANT: do not use govm directly after using the init script!
+IMPORTANT: Do not use govm directly after using the init script!
 There may occur an error which is discussed in [this](#init) section.
 It might also occur even though you did not use govm directly afterwards.

 ## init: wsl

 The init script wsl.sh will install `Chocolatey`, `Oracle VirtualBox` and `HashiCorp Vagrant`.
 It will also try to create a `Host-Only Ethernt Adapter` with the `IPv4: 192.168.56.1/24` but it may fail because a reboot is needed before using VirtualBox-API `vboxmanage`.
 Because of this it may occur an error which can be [solved](#init).
-This is only the windows part.
-For HashiCorp Vagrant to run properly using wsl there are some `env-variables` needed.
+For HashiCorp Vagrant to run properly using wsl there are some `env-variables` needed:

 1. `export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"`
 2. `export PATH="$PATH:/mnt/c/Program Files/Oracle/VirtualBox"`